Does Graph Prompt Work? A Data Operation Perspective with Theoretical Analysis: Experiments

 Theorem \ref{theorem5} states that in non-full-rank situations, there exists an upper bound on the error.
 Here we extensively examine the relationship between various parameters and the error upper bounds in the context of non-full-rank matrices given a single graph.
 Since showing this upper bound in practice is usually intractable, we fix all other parameters and employ five pre-trained models.
 For each fixed pre-trained model, we conduct experiments and repeat each experiment 30 times.
 Then we take the maximum loss from these repetitions as the approximation to the upper bound.

-Subsequently, we calculate the mean and standard deviation of these upper bounds to generate plots.
-The parameters of interest include rank loss (as shown in Figure \ref{fig:expri_rank_loss} in section \ref{sub:upper_single}), node feature dimension (Figure \ref{fig:f_N}), graph size (Figure \ref{fig:g_S}), and model layer number (Figure \ref{fig:l_N}).
+The parameters of interest include weight rank (Figure \ref{fig:expri_rank_loss}), node feature dimension (Figure \ref{fig:f_N}), graph size (Figure \ref{fig:g_S}), and model layer number (Figure \ref{fig:l_N}).
+Here All-in-One-Plus extends All-in-One model by treating the inserting pattern as free parameters. and GPF-plus extends GPF by adding more than one tokens.
 Intuitively, with the increase of data complexity (e.g., larger features and graph size), the upper bound becomes larger in general.
 As the graph model becomes more complicated (e.g., layer number increase), the projected space becomes larger making the error bound intend to be smaller.
 When weight rank declines, the model's capacity intends to poor results, making the error bound increase.
 More advanced graph prompts (e.g., All-in-One) usually have a lower error bound than the naive one (e.g., GPF).
 These observations can be naturally inferred from our theoretical analysis in section \ref{sub:upper_single}.